Does Advertising For Female-Only Tenants Violate Fair Housing Laws?

 Limiting the Pool of Potential Tenants

-Restricting your tenant criteria to a specific type of renter, such as only women, can limit your pool of potential tenants.
+Restricting your tenant criteria to a specific type of renter, such as female-only tenants, can limit your pool of potential tenants.
 This can result in longer vacancy periods, reduced rental income, and increased financial strain.
 Broadening your tenant selection criteria increases the likelihood of finding responsible renters and helps maintain higher occupancy rates and steady rental income.

 Additionally, you may miss out on qualified tenants who could be excellent renters simply because they don’t meet your narrow criteria.